 NFTs: buying, selling and creating (IRPF and VAT)

 An NFT (non-fungible token) is a token on a blockchain that certifies ownership of a unique digital asset: a digital artwork, a video, a video-game item, a domain or any other tokenised asset.
 For tax purposes, what matters is not the technical format, but the economic nature of the transaction.
-Two questions order the analysis: is an asset or a right transferred for consideration?
-Then there is a capital gain or loss.
-Is a service provided —the creation or the minting?
-Then the income may be classified as income from an economic activity or as investment income, depending on the context.
+Two questions order the analysis.
+If an asset or a right is transferred for consideration, there is a capital gain or loss.
+If what exists is the provision of a service (the creation or the minting), the income may be classified as income from an economic activity or as investment income, depending on the context.

 The buyer-investor: capital gain or loss

-For the person who acquires NFTs as an investment asset and later sells them, the regime is identical to that of any other crypto-asset: the difference between the transfer value and the acquisition value —including the associated expenses, such as minting fees (gas) and marketplace fees— is a capital gain or loss included in the savings base.
+For the person who acquires NFTs as an investment asset and later sells them, the regime is identical to that of any other crypto-asset: the difference between the transfer value and the acquisition value —including the associated expenses, such as minting fees (gas) and marketplace fees— is a capital gain or loss which, because it derives from the transfer of an asset, is included in the savings base (Article 46.b LIRPF), in line with the criterion the DGT has been applying to crypto-assets and has reiterated in later rulings.

 Example.
 A digital-art NFT is acquired for 2 ETH (€3,200) and 0.02 ETH (€32) is paid in network fees.
 The acquisition value is €3,232.
 If it is later sold for 5 ETH (€8,500), with a marketplace fee of 2.5% (€212.50), the net transfer value is €8,287.50 and the gain, €5,055.50.
-It is worth noting a nuance that often goes unnoticed: if the ETH used in the purchase had appreciated relative to its own acquisition cost, that purchase of the NFT with ETH also constitutes a barter, which could in turn generate a gain on the ETH given up.
+It is worth noting a nuance: if the ETH used in the purchase had appreciated relative to its own acquisition cost, that purchase of the NFT with ETH is also a barter, which could in turn generate a gain on the ETH given up.
+Recall that this gain is quantified under the barter rule of Article 37.1.h LIRPF: as the difference between the acquisition value of the ETH given up and the higher of two amounts, their market value or that of the NFT received (a criterion the DGT maintains in ruling V0999-18).

 The creator: economic activity or capital gain?